HOME PAGE current projects performance projects street theatre & corporate entertainment workshops and residencies reviews photo galleries

 January 25th 2007 1.30pm & Friday 26th January 7pm.

-Hocus Pocus also performed in "Paradise Dreaming" an adaptation of "A Midsummer Night's Dream" with Johnny O'Hanlon from "Hamfisted" performed in Chamberlain Square, Birmingham City Centre June 22nd-24th 2006.
+Hocus Pocus also performed in "Paradise Dreaming" an adaptation of "A Midsummer Night's Dream" with Johnny O'Hanlon from "Hamfisted" Chamberlain Square, Birmingham City Centre June 22nd-24th 2006.

-Gayton Road Project, West Bromwich, Adults with Learning Difficulties collaborating with musician Heather Wastie Autumn 2004.
+Gayton Road Project, West Bromwich, Adults with learning disabilities collaborating with musician Heather Wastie Autumn 2004.

-MASC Adults with Learning Difficulties.
-Working in collaboration with musician Peter Churchill to produce performance piece "Hat's Off".
-Autumn 2003
+MASC Adults with learning disabilities.
+Working in collaboration with musician Peter Churchill www.peterchurchill.co.uk to produce performance piece "Hat's Off" - Autumn 2003

-Work with PLAYTRAIN, creative movement and play in nurseries, Bilston Craftplay Project, ARTSITES projects
+Work with PLAYTRAIN, creative movement and play in nurseries, Bilston Craftplay Project and ARTSITES projects.

 ARTLINK projects and residencies in day centres and hospital settings combining creative movement work, yoga and reminscence theatre for older people.